Who is legally homeless?

 If you do not have a home

-Your landlord starts the eviction process by giving you an eviction notice.
+Your landlord can start the eviction process by giving you a legal notice.

-Your landlord usually has to go to court to get a possession order if you do not leave when the notice ends.
+Most landlords need to get a court order if you do not leave when the notice ends.
 You have the right to stay in your home until you're evicted by bailiffs.

-Contact the council as soon as you get an eviction notice from your landlord.
+Contact the council as soon as you get a notice from your landlord.

-The council should help even if you are a council tenant.
+The homeless team should help even if you are a council tenant.

-Can the council tell me to stay until the bailiffs come?
+Can the council tell you to wait for the bailiffs?

 the court makes a possession order